Screamo: Etymology

-While the genre was developing in the early 1990s, it was not initially called "screamo."
+The term screamo is a portmanteau of the words "scream" and "emo".
+While the genre was developing in the early 1990s, it was not initially called "screamo".
+The term began to be used by the mid-1990s, solely amongst the DIY hardcore scene.
 Chris Taylor, lead vocalist for the band Pg.
 99, said "we never liked that whole screamo thing.
 Even during our existence, we tried to venture away from the fashion and tell people, 'Hey, this is punk.
-Jonathan Dee of The New York Times wrote that the term "tends to bring a scornful laugh from the bands themselves."
+Jonathan Dee of The New York Times wrote that the term "tends to bring a scornful laugh from the bands themselves".

+Corruption

-In the 2000s, the term "screamo" began being used loosely to describe any use of human vocal instrument growled-word vocals (commonly termed screamed vocals) in music.
-It has been applied to a wide variety of genres unrelated to the original screamo scene.
-Juan Gabe, vocalist for the band Comadre, alleged that the term "has been kind of tainted in a way, especially in the States."
-Derek Miller, guitarist for the band Poison the Well, noted the term's constant differing usages and jokingly stated that it "describes a thousand different genres."
-Bert McCracken, lead singer of the Used, stated that screamo is merely a term "for record companies to sell records and for record stores to categorize them."
-Quinn Villarreal of Sirius XM observed, "If a song had singing AND screaming in it, your grandmother and/or school bully probably called it screamo."
+Following the late 1990s popularity of screamo-adjacent band the Locust, screamo began to attract the attention of people outside of hardcore, and its name was being used more broadly.
+During the early 2000s, the term became equally as tied to the original screamo sound, as to the more melodic, but screamo-influenced, pop screamo sound of Alexisonfire, Poison the Well and the Used.
+In 2003, Derek Miller, guitarist for Poison the Well, noted the term's constant differing usages and jokingly stated that it "describes a thousand different genres".
+In 2008, Bert McCracken, lead singer of the Used, stated that screamo is merely a term "for record companies to sell records and for record stores to categorize them".

+By the mid-2000s, the popularity of pop screamo had led to the word "screamo" being used loosely to describe any use of screamed vocals in music.
+In 2007, Juan Gabe, vocalist for the screamo band Comadre, alleged that the term "has been kind of tainted in a way, especially in the States".
+Quinn Villarreal of SiriusXM observed, "If a song had singing AND screaming in it, your grandmother and/or school bully probably called it screamo."

+Recodification

+To combat the increasingly broad-nature of "screamo", the retronym "skramz" began to be used to describe the original DIY definition of screamo.
+This term was coined jokingly by Alex Bigman of San Diego bands Seeing Means More and Fight Fair.
+This codification also saw the rise of the term "pop screamo", for the more mainstream derivative, as well as its synonyms "MTV screamo" and "mall screamo".
 Lars Gotrich of NPR Music made the following comment on the matter in 2011:

 The screamo scene [has] change[d] a lot in the last 10 years.
 There used to be more creative bands like Circle Takes the Square and City of Caterpillar.
 And then it took this route where screamo got really streamlined and unrecognizable to the point where someone hilariously invented the term skramz to distinguish the first wave of screamo bands.